Emu-chy/abc-GoLang/README.md

 Common types: **string, int, float64, bool**
 Go is strongly typed, so type matters!
 You can use var or := when declaring variables.

+**Conditional Statement**
+A conditional statement allows your program to make decisions based on certain conditions.
+It helps the program choose what to do next depending on true or false results.

+**Syntex of conditional Statement** if condition1 {
+    // runs if condition1 is true
+} else if condition2 {
+    // runs if condition2 is true
+} else {
+    // runs if none of the above are true
+}